-If the engine coolant (antifreeze) is dirty or contains visible sediment, clean and flush with OAT coolant (antifreeze) that meets the requirements of Chrysler Material Standard MS-12106.
+If the engine coolant (antifreeze) is dirty or contains visible sediment, have an authorized dealer clean and flush with OAT coolant (antifreeze) (conforming to MS.90032).

 Refer to the "Maintenance Schedule" for the proper maintenance intervals.

 Selection Of Coolant

 Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.